 - pitted Spanish Olives, sliced

 - 1 tablespoon or oregano, dried is fine

 - You could also use Italian seasoning instead if you have it.

 - Salt and pepper to taste

-Saute onion, peppers and garlic in olive oil for a couple minutes (low heat)
+Saute onion, peppers and garlic in olive oil for a couple minutes over low heat

-Add chopped tomatoes and dried herbs and spices
+Add chopped tomatoes, olives, and dried herbs and spices

 Cook on low heat with top off for about 20 minutes until sauce thickens

 Serve with pasta or bottle it up for storage (lasts 1 week in the fridge, 3 months in the freezer)